-Beginning in fiscal 2024, the county plans to spend down roughly \$15 million annually of fund balance for capital projects for the next several years; however, officials remain committed to their formal reserve policy of 35% of operating expenditures, and we expect reserves will remain very strong.
+Beginning in fiscal 2024, the county plans to spend down roughly \$15 million-\$17 million annually of fund balance for capital projects for the next several fiscal years; however, officials remain committed to the formal reserve policy of maintaining 35% of operating expenditures, which does not greatly affect our view of the county's strong finances because the capable management team has historically demonstrated prudence in its ability to manage the budget.

-The county has approximately \$33.65 million in privately placed debt (3% of direct debt).
-However, we do not consider this a contingent liability risk because debt does not contain any nonstandard events of default, cross-default provisions, or acceleration clauses.
-The county has historically had what we consider very strong cash balances.
-As a result of management's demonstrated ability to maintain balanced operations, we do not think cash will likely deteriorate.
+The county has approximately \$17 million of privately placed debt, or 1.2% of direct debt.
+However, we do not consider this a contingent-liability risk because debt does not contain any nonstandard events of default, cross-default provisions, or acceleration clauses.
+The county has historically had, what we consider, very strong cash balances.

-Weak debt profile precipitated by growth but partially mitigated by debt defeasance program and fairly rapid amortization
+A weak debt profile, precipitated by growth but partially mitigated by a debt-defeasance program and fairly rapid amortization

-We consider the county's debt elevated; however, we note new issuances have been offset partially by market value growth and have not pressured the budget.
-A credit positive is the county's implementation of a debt-defeasance program whereby the county has defeased \$147.15 million of debt since the program's inception and has budgeted \$30 million to defease in fiscal 2023.
-Though the county does not have definitive additional debt plans at this time, as growth continues, we anticipate frequent issuances but expect costs to remain manageable with the continuance of its debt defeasance, market value growth, and fairly rapid amortization.
+We consider debt elevated.
+However, we note new issuances have been offset partially by market value growth and have not pressured the budget.
+A credit positive is the county's implementation of a debt-defeasance program, where the county has defeased \$176.56 million of debt since the program's inception and budgeted for \$20 million to defease in fiscal 2024.
+As growth continues, we expect frequent issuances; however, we expect costs will likely remain manageable with the continuance of debt defeasance, market value growth, and fairly rapid amortization.